 The SITA bus is much more affordable but if you’re interested in seeing the coast from the water and this is your opportunity in comparison to a boat tour, I recommend going with the ferry option.
 You can check ferry schedules here.

 Make sure not to miss the medieval Cathedral of Amalfi, the old Maritime Museum, and the Chiostro del Paradiso.
-In comparison to Positano, Amalfi has a lot more sites to visit and explore the culture and history, so it’s the perfect day trip from Positano if you’re searching for more than picturesque views.
+In comparison to Positano, Amalfi has a lot more sites to visit and explore the culture and history, so it’s perfect if you’re searching for more than picturesque views.

 Capri